Transum Software

 Correct Wrong

-If you have to be in High Brow by 12 noon at the latest what is the last train you can catch from Aytown Central?
+If you have to be in High Brow by 10am at the latest what is the last train you can catch from Aytown Central?

 Correct Wrong